 The final operation allows a principal to retrieve credentials corresponding to the named object.
 For example, a user might invoke GetCredential, giving his or her user credentials as the first argument, to retrieve the credentials associated with the named slice.
 The Type argument is used to differentiate among multiple records with the same name, so for Type=Slice, the return value is a "slice credential" that can subsequently be passed to the operations defined in the next section.
-Similarly, a call to GetCredential with Type=SA returns a "registry credential" that can subsequently be longing to the named authority.
+Similarly, a call to GetCredential with Type=SA returns a "registry credential" that can subsequently be used to operate on records belonging to the named authority.